The Five Types of Driving Impairment

 Driver error, mostly driver impairment, causes about 95 percent of the car crashes in California.
 Impairment-related wrecks are usually not accidental.
 People accidentally leave the water on.
 They do not accidentally drive with one eye on the road and one eye on a GPS navigation screen and cause a crash.

 Instead, driver impairment usually constitutes negligence, or a lack of care.
-As a result, a Campbell car accident attorney can obtain substantial compensation for these victims.
+As a result, a San Jose car accident attorney can obtain substantial compensation for these victims.
 This compensation normally includes money for medical bills and other economic losses, as well as pain and suffering and other noneconomic losses.

 This substance is a depressant which slows motor skills and impairs judgement.
 This combination of impairments makes it very dangerous to operate a motor vehicle or other heavy machinery.